Daimler defies slowdown worries to keep earnings target

 Both rivals earn not only higher profits per car, but they also deliver far more cars every month to customers, thanks to making greater inroads into China, where Audi outsold Mercedes by a factor of nearly two to one in the first half.

-“There’s a whole host of reasons” for this, Zetsche said, noting the company had to close its Beijing factory for six weeks and ramp up incentives for Chinese car buyers in the first quarter, for example.
+“There’s a whole host of reasons” for this, Zetsche said, noting the company had had to close its factory (in Beijing) for six weeks for example.

-“Having two different sales organizations, for import cars on the one hand and locally produced cars on the other, that were operating fully independently of each other was not optimal,” Zetsche told reporters, admitting for the first time that the problems were more than just temporary in nature.
+“Having two different sales organizations, for import cars on the one hand and locally produced cars on the other, that were operating fully independently of each other was not optimal,” Zetsche told reporters.

 “We also have marketing issues and dealer issues.
 We have started a very comprehensive analysis and are now in the process of identifying and executing on the corresponding measures.”